jordansissel/semicomplete.com/content/blog/home-office-automation/index.md

 # Networking with Denon AVR

-Wireshark showed me that the iPhone Denon app uses SSDP (HTTP over UDP) to query for a local Denon AVR.
+Wireshark showed me that the iPhone Denon app uses SSDP (HTTP over UDP) to discover a local Denon AVR.
 Fortunately, the Mongoose OS HTTP API just works over UDP multicast!
 I don't know if this is intended, but I am thankful it works :)

 ```c++
 mgos_connect_http("udp://239.255.255.250:1900", ssdpCallback, this);